 I recently sat down with Eric Woodruff and my Dutch IT Bros co-host, Raymond Comvalius to discuss these topics in more detail - have a watch here!

-Eric’s UnOAuthorized’ session from Black Hat.
+The video is not just about Eric’s UnOAuthorized’ session from Black Hat.
 We also talked about the need for community education and support around Entra ID Security & Identities and backup solutions that play a role in Entra application management.
-We each share our recommendations for IT Pros charged with securing Entra ID and outline resources that will help guide Identity and Security pros towards securing their Microsoft Entra tenant(s)
+We each share our recommendations for IT Pros charged with securing Entra ID and outline resources that will help guide Identity and Security pros towards securing their Microsoft Entra tenant(s).

 Every year, Microsoft addresses many vulnerabilities in its products and services.
 Through knowledge of our environments and software bills of materials (SBOMs), we can assess the impact a vulnerability might have on our organizations.
 As Eric’s research shows, we can’t defend against everything.
 Microsoft Cloud services lacked transparency in some respects, but Microsoft is paving the way to improve on that, too.
 The list of vulnerabilities in Azure is growing and provides information on vulnerable identity libraries with a handy url trick.
 In addition, Microsoft seems to be on the right path to making Security a focus with their Secure Future Initiative.